MangiameliFabio/MangiameliFabio/README.md

 ### Curse of Immortality

 Curse of Immortality is a rogue-like dungeon crawler in which the player must face various challenges in an arena.
-It was one of my first team projects and an awesome experience.
-We had a great time working together and discussing coding problems.
-I was responsible for creating the logic of the enemies and helped out with the traps in the arena.
-I learned much about State Machines and C++ development in Unreal.
-It was also the first project I was really proud of.
+We used Unreal Engine 5.1.

+I was responsible for creating the logic of the enemies.
+This was my first contact with the state machine pattern and I used it for all enemies.
+In the game are 6 different enemies and all have different behaviour.
+Especially the final boss which can be seen in the second picture was a nice challenge because of the variety of different attacks.

+I also helped out with the traps in the arena and integrated them to our damage system.

+I learned much about C++ and development in Unreal.
 Most of the code I wrote you can find [here](https://github.com/Vel0X/CurseOfImmortality/tree/main/Source/CurseOfImmortality/AI).
 Feel free to also check out the rest of the source code and play our game.

 |<img src="https://github.com/MangiameliFabio/MangiameliFabio/assets/92296151/b5bfa58d-f5e6-40b8-b420-02ffd857194f" width="500">|<img src="https://user-images.githubusercontent.com/92296151/229345707-2f5b3a50-d35d-49c7-b642-3e5d39a6ffab.png"  width="500">|
 |---|---|